-Special needs and in town small buses will be determined at the start of school pending notification of riders.
-Special Needs and out of town small buses will be determined at the start of school pending notification of riders.
-These routes change often as they carry our smallest number of riders and they can vary daily.
+Special needs and in town small bus will be determined at the start of school pending notification of riders.
+Special Needs and out of town small bus will be determined at the start of school pending notification of riders.
+These routes change often as they carry our smallest number of riders and they vary daily.

 The following Vernonia K-12 School Building morning route times are approximate and subject to change due.
-Route pick-up times and all other questions, including Mist Elementary, please contact Curl School Bus Services at 503 429-0507.
+When only one time is listed this is for K-5 students.
+If two times are listed the earlier time is for MS/HS and the later time K-5.
+Mist Elementary route pick-up times and all other questions, please contact Curl School Bus Services at 503 429-0507.